Malekbennabi3/Timeseries-Forecasting/README.md

 # Description
 This project is divided into 2 parts:

-- **Univariate timeseries analysis** :to predict the Oil temperature we will only use one variable.
+- **Univariate timeseries analysis**: to predict the Oil temperature we will only use one variable.
-- **Multivariable timeseries analysis** : to predict the exchange rate of a country we will use other countries exchange rate
+- **Multivariable timeseries analysis**: to predict the exchange rate of a country we will use other countries exchange rate

 # Datasets